nf-core/website/sites/docs/src/content/docs/tutorials/use_nf-core_pipelines/writing_institutional_profiles.md

 #### process scope

-Next, we can use the `process` scope to define certain resource specifications, scheduler to use, and associated options.
+Next, we can use the `process` scope to define certain resource specifications, schedulers to use, and associated options.
 Any option specified in this scope means that all processes in a pipeline will use the settings defined here.

-First, you should specify a `resourceLimits` list based on resource maximums of your machine or infrastructure.
+First, you should specify a `resourceLimits` list based on the maximum resources available on your machine or infrastructure.

-These values are used by nf-core pipelines to limit automatic resubmission of resource-related failed jobs to ensure submitted retries do not exceed the maximum available on your cluster.
+These values are used by nf-core pipelines to limit the automatic resubmission of resource-related failed jobs to ensure submitted retries do not exceed the maximum available on your cluster.
-These values should be the ones you found for the largest node of your cluster (i.e., the largest node a user's job can be submitted to).
+These values should be the ones you found for the largest node of your cluster (i.e., the largest node to which a user's job can be submitted).

 For example: